1375.40 Work-Try-Out (WTO) / On-The-Job Training (OJT) Policy

-A letter of agreement, explaining roles, responsibilities and expectations of the WTO or OJT shall be sent by ACCES-VR to the employer, the individual and when appropriate, the community rehabilitation provider.
+A letter of agreement explaining the roles, responsibilities and expectations of the WTO OJT, or Registered Apprenticeship shall be sent by ACCES-VR to the business, the participant and when appropriate the community rehabilitation provider.

-The ACCES-VR counselor in consultation with a community rehabilitation provider when appropriate, and the individual, shall utilize a written assessment or training progress reports for all WTOs and OJTs.
-Attendance requirements for the individual shall meet the same standards as for all other employees.
+The ACCES-VR counselor in consultation with a community rehabilitation provider when appropriate, and the participant, shall utilize a written assessment or training progress reports for all WTOs and OJTs.
+Attendance requirements for the participant shall meet the same standards as for all other employees.

-In those circumstances when an OJT is authorized and employment is expected to be with a different employer, ACCES-VR must have this commitment in writing and the ACCES-VR counselor must document in the record of service why the OJT cannot be performed where the individual is expected to be placed.
+In those circumstances when an OJT is authorized, and employment is expected to be with a different business, ACCES-VR must have this commitment in writing and the ACCES-VR counselor must document in the record of service why the OJT cannot be performed where the participant is expected to be placed.

-For a WTO or OJT, the employer shall supply, at a minimum, written monthly progress/assessment reports to the ACCES-VR counselor.
-The report should accurately assess the individual's ability to become employed at the end of the assessment or training period.
-For the WTO as an assessment, a final report to the ACCES-VR counselor will indicate whether or not the individual was able to demonstrate the ability to perform the essential functions of the job at the required level of productivity.
-For the OJT, the final report must address retention of the individual in permanent employment.
+For a WTO or OJT, the business shall supply at a minimum, written monthly progress/assessment reports and evidence of wage payment to the ACCES-VR counselor.
+The report should accurately assess the participants ability to become employed at the end of the assessment or training period.
+For the WTO as an assessment, a final report to the ACCES-VR counselor will indicate whether or not the participant was able to demonstrate the ability to perform the essential functions of the job at the required level of productivity.
+For the OJT, the final report must address retention of the participant in employment.

-The WTO or OJT voucher will not be processed for payment unless accompanied by a WTO Assessment Report; or WTO placement incentive commitment letter from the employer; or On-the-Job Training Progress Report.
-The WTO Assessment or OJT Progress Report form must be submitted by the employer to the ACCES-VR counselor at the end of each established assessment/training period (at a minimum, every 4 weeks).
+The WTO or OJT voucher will not be processed for payment unless accompanied by a WTO Assessment Report; WTO placement incentive commitment letter from the business; or On-the-Job Training Progress Report.
+The WTO Assessment or OJT Progress Report form must be submitted by the business to the ACCES-VR counselor at the end of each established assessment/training period (at a minimum, every 4 weeks).

 IPE's and Authorizations will be:

-- prepared with the vendor ID # assigned by the ACCES-VR CO Provider Review Unit (VR-400);
+- prepared with the vendor ID # assigned by the ACCES-VR CO Provider Review Unit: and

 - properly justified with supporting case note documentation in the record of services; and

-- followed by additional Federal Work Opportunity Tax Credit (WOTC) and NYS Workers with Disabilities Employment Tax Credit (WETC) and any other available employer financial incentives.
+- followed by additional Federal Work Opportunity Tax Credit (WOTC) and NYS Workers with Disabilities Employment Tax Credit (WETC) and any other available business financial incentives.

-Please Note*: Certification for tax credit eligibility must be completed and mailed within 28 days of the individual being placed on the employer’s payroll at the beginning of an WTO or OJT that results in a placement with that employer.
+Certification for tax credit eligibility must be completed and mailed within 28 days of the participant being placed on the business’s payroll at the beginning of an WTO or OJT that results in a placement with that business.